 Skimming through a discussion about what constitutes creativity in the field of instructional design, I noticed a comment a person made.
-They were claiming to be creative because they used all the latest trends.
+They claim to be creative because they use all the latest trends.
 I cringed a bit when I read this.

-Sadly, many people assume “early adaptor” is the same as being an innovator.
-True innovation actually means starting trends, rather than following them.
-An early adaptor typically increases the profits of the company that developed the new product rather than their own.
+Sadly, many people assume that being an “early adaptor” is the same as being an innovator.
+True innovation actually means starting trends rather than following them.
+An early adaptor typically increases the profits of the company that developed the new product rather than its own.

-Since innovation has been widely espoused as the new way to bolstering a faltering business, it seems cruel to leave anyone out.
-It is no longer the domain of the eccentric inventors, impractical daydreamers, and those coding new software.
+Since innovation has been widely espoused as the new way to bolster a faltering business, it seems cruel to leave anyone out.
+It is no longer the domain of eccentric inventors, impractical daydreamers, and those coding new software.